loganpowell/shadow-proto-starter/README.md

 No application has connected to the REPL server.
 Make sure your JS environment has loaded your compiled ClojureScript code.
 ```

-2) ProtoREPL will sometimes kick you out of `(shadow.cljs.devtools.api/node-repl)` and put you back into it's default Clojure REPL.
+2) If you get two consecutive errors while using `shadow.cljs`s REPL, ProtoREPL will kick you out of `(shadow.cljs.devtools.api/node-repl)` and put you back into it's default Clojure REPL.
 In which case you'll see the following error when trying to eval cljs code:

 ```
 CompilerException java.lang.RuntimeException: Unable to resolve symbol: go in this context, compiling: